markusmoenig/Eldiron/docs/docs/creator/tools/builder.md

 From the picker you can:

 - select a builder asset
+- edit exposed `param` values in the TOML sidebar
 - create a new asset with **New**
 - open an asset by double-clicking it, pressing **Return**, or maximizing the editor
 - use **Apply Build** to apply the asset to selected hosts